include-AI/CaloriFyi/README.md

-Made with ❤️ by CaloriFYI Team
+Made with ❤️ by The CaloriFYI Team